 Students interested in either the Nutrition and Food major or the Nutrition major begin their program in the Nutrition and Food major.
-Students interested in transferring to the Nutrition major should contact the Faculty's Student Services Office about the minimum requirements for eligibility; see \$15.1.8 for information on admission requirements.
+Students interested in transferring to the Nutrition major should contact the Faculty's Student Services Office about the minimum requirements for eligibility; see §15.1.8 for information on admission requirements.

 Students in either the Nutrition and Food major or the Nutrition major have the option of completing a minor.
-By completing a minor in Human Ecology, students can meet the educational requirements for registration as Professional Human Ecologists or Professional Home Economists; students can complete a minor in Physical Activity; or students in the Nutrition and Food major can complete a minor in Food Marketing.
+By completing a minor in Human Ecology, students can meet the educational requirements for registration as Professional Human Ecologists or Professional Home Economists; students can complete a minor in Physical Activity; or students in the Nutrition and Food major can complete a minor in Food Marketing or Food Policy.
 Students are recommended to select minors by the second year of their program to facilitate appropriate course selection.
-All students must follow Faculty core, program core and major requirements (see 1-2 below and §§34.12.3 and 34.12.4).
-Students who wish to obtain a minor must select Free Electives and Approved Program Electives (APEs) carefully to meet the course and credit requirements of the minor (see §§34.12.6 to 34.12.8).
+All students must follow program and major requirements (see program requirements below and §§34.12.3 and 34.12.4).
+Students who wish to obtain a minor must select Free Electives and Approved Program Electives (APEs) carefully to meet the course and credit requirements of the minor (see §§34.12.9 to 34.12.7).

 The Nutrition major program can, with appropriate Approved Program Electives (APEs) course selection, be accredited by the Dietitians of Canada.
-Students planning to be Registered Dietitians should read the Nutrition major information (see §34.12.4).
+Students planning to be Registered Dietitians should read the information about the Nutrition major (see34.12.4) and the Dietetic Internship (see §34.12.9).